oskarrough/slaytheweb/README.md

 Cards start in the "draw pile".
 From there they are drawn to the "hand" and finally, once played, to the "discard pile".
 Once the draw pile is empty, the discard pile is reshuffled into the draw pile.

+### Powers

+Cards can optionally apply "powers".
+A power is an aura that usually lasts one or more turns.
+It can target the player, a monster or all enemies.
+A power could do literally anything, but an example is the "Vulnerable" power, which makes the target take 50% more damage for two turns.

 ### Dungeon

 Every game starts in a dungeon.
 A dungeon has a path of rooms.
 There are different types of rooms: Monster and Campfire.
 One day there'll be more like Merchant and Treasure or a "random" room.
+Rooms are explored from first to last.
+Later it'd be cool to have real maps like Slay The Spire.

 ## Links